Radoslaw-Wolnik/Socialmedia-Oracle-Database/README.md

 # Socialmedia-Oracle-Database
-The project of relational database to support a hypothetical social media platform currently in polish/english
+The project of relational database to support a hypothetical social media platform\n currently in polish/english